-Meadowcreek Station is unique in many ways.
-It was built in 1987-90, making it one of the newer planned unit developments in Marin County.
+Meadowcreek Station was built in 1987-90, making it one of the newer planned developments in Marin County.
 Designed by the well-known architectural firm of William Turnbull & Assoc, the homes at Meadowcreek are known for innovate design and creative and efficient use of space.
 Turnbull was acclaimed for his homes and condos at Sea Ranch on the Northern California coast.
 There are no other condos or townhomes in Marin County that compare.

 Meadowcreek Station condos typically have two bedrooms and two baths on one level in about 1,200-1,300 sq. ft.
 They have either carports or detached two car garages, and private decks or backyards.
 Townhomes are about 1,400 to 1,900 sq. ft. in two stories, usually with attached two-car garages and private yards.
 Choice locations are on the east side, along the creek.
 Homes on the north side have exceptionally large level yards.

 Corte Madera Condo & Townhomes for Sale

 The Meadowcreek Station Real Estate Expert

 - Madeline Schaider Real Estate has sold about 100 homes at Meadowcreek over 30 years.
 She knows every aspect of the condos and townhomes, their special features, the advantages of different locations and floor plans, and their history.

 - Madeline knows how to market Meadowcreek homes.
 She has consistently brought sellers the highest prices.

 - When other brokers sell homes, or when their clients buy homes at Meadowcreek, Madeline is their resource for valuable information.